 Head of Pastoral Care and SEND

-Mrs Clayton graduated from The University of Nottingham with a degree in Psychology before completing a PGCE in Mathematics.
+Mrs Clayton graduated from the University of Nottingham with a degree in Psychology before completing a PGCE in mathematics.
 She worked in pastoral care and safeguarding at Cheadle Hulme High School for 10 years prior to joining Didsbury High School.